Get the Right Care

 • Recurrence of the pilonidal cyst after surgery.

-A pilonidal cystectomy is done on an outpatient basis (you will be able to go home after the surgery is completed).
+A pilonidal cystectomy is done on an outpatient basis (you will be able to go home after the surgery is completed) at our private clinic in Montreal.
 Before your surgery, a nurse or doctor will plan the site, clean the affected area, and consult with you for any questions you may have.
 Then, you will be brought to the operating room and be put under general anesthesia by our anesthetist.

-The procedure itself usually takes around 45 minutes to perform.
+The pilonidal cyst surgical procedure usually takes around 45 minutes to perform.
 Typically, your doctor will give you a heads up on how long the procedure should last.
+The procedure

 The procedure starts with the surgeon taking a scalpel and using it to cut and excise the cyst and sinus, including the surrounding skin, pores, and underlying tissue around the infection.
 The area will be cleaned and all liquids will be suctioned away.
 If a lot of tissue has been removed, the surgeon may pack the wound with gauze.
 Moreover, if the wound is large, the surgeon may opt to close it up using stitches.